gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 ## For Plugin Maintainers

-In most cases you won't have to do anything to be v3 compatible, but there are a few things you can do to be certain your plugin won't throw any warnings or errors.
+In most cases, you won't have to do anything to be v3 compatible, but there are a few things you can do to be certain your plugin won't throw any warnings or errors.

 ### Setting the proper peer dependencies